Easy Macaron Recipe for Beginners

 The most important thing for the egg whites is that they are room temperature.
 No, not “I pulled them out and waited 10 minutes”.
 Room temperature.
 That means out of the fridge for at least an hour.
 Some recipes call for “aging” the egg whites.
 This is essentially separating them from the yolks and storing the egg whites in a loosely covered container in a cool dry place for 24 – 48 hours.
 Some people say on the counter, some say in the fridge.
 I have found that this isn’t a necessary step for me, but you can try it if you would like to.

 If I know I am going to be making macarons, I leave myself a reminder to pull out the eggs and butter for the filling first thing that morning.
-Then, I know they will be room temp.
+Then, I know they will be room temp by the time I am ready to bake.
 I would also suggest separating the whites at this time so that if you have any yolk mistakes, you can fix it right away and still have room temp eggs.

-Have your piping bag and pans for baking ready to go before you start as well.
+Have your piping pot or piping bag and pans ready to go before you start as well.
+Below is the piping pot I use.
+I like it because it’s reusable and the grip is easier than a bag in my opinion.
 You want the least amount of time between folding and piping.
-Try the cup trick and have your piping bag tip down in the cup with the sides of the bag folded over the top of the cup for easy filling.
+If you are using a piping bag, try the cup trick and have your piping bag tip down in a cup with the sides of the bag folded over the top of the cup for easy filling.

 Now it’s time to whip up some egg whites!